How to Write Your Own Wedding Ceremony from Scratch

 Introduction of the Couple

-Can swap with first kiss.
-The officiant will say something like “Ladies and gentleman, it is my pleasure and honor to introduce to you, for the first time… .”
+You can swap this with the first kiss.
+The officiant will say something to the effect of, “Ladies and gentlemen, it is my pleasure and honor to introduce to you, for the first time… .”
 You will have to decide how you want to be introduced at the end of the wedding ceremony.
 If aren’t sure about any future name changes, you can say something like “The Newlyweds, Peter and Joe!”

 First Kiss